Cape Cod: 16 Sweet Escapes

 10. CHATHAM

 Downtown Chatham isn’t directly on the water, but that shouldn’t stop you from visiting by boat.
 Set a course for Chatham Roads then head north towards Stage Harbor.
-At the truncated lighthouse, you have 2 options: continue into Stage Harbor and grab a mooring or slip at Stage Harbor Marine, Oyster River Boat Yard or Chatham Yacht Basin, or bang a right and follow the winding channel east to Outermost Harbors, where you can rent a slip before strolling the mile or so into town.
+At the truncated lighthouse, you have 2 options: continue into Stage Harbor and grab a mooring or slip at Stage Harbor Marine, Oyster River Boat Yard, or Chatham Yacht Basin, or bang a right and follow the winding channel east to Outermost Harbors, where you can rent a slip before strolling the mile or so into town.
 The marinas in Stage Harbor can arrange lift to Main Street, but it’s more fun to take a dinghy up either the Oyster River or Mitchell River.
 Both feature public landings close to Main Street.
 Enjoy dinner, a beverage and live music at the famous Squire Tavern or Red Nun, or spend a romantic night at the Chatham Inn on Main Street.
 No matter how you get there, Chatham is a special place.

 11. OAK BLUFFS